grantgasser/spectacular-cranes-data-science-checkpoints/checkpoint-4/README.md

 [Submission Notebook](https://databricks-prod-cloudfront.cloud.databricks.com/public/4027ec902e239c93eaaa8714f173bcfc/2972359237889048/2026875101445323/3016676346692700/latest.html)

 ## Loading Data and Running Notebook (in Databricks)
+* Make sure you have a cluster running before you load the data.
 * Load `mapping_and_allegation_joined.csv` into Databricks (**Data** => **Add Data** => **Drag the file or upload** => **Create Table with UI**.
 Select the cluster you are running and ensure the table is named `mapping_and_allegation_joined`! ([Help](https://docs.databricks.com/data/tables.html))
 * Install GraphFrames: **Cluster** => **Libraries** => **Install New** => **Maven**.
 Copy/paste `graphframes:graphframes:0.7.0-spark2.4-s_2.11` into the "Coordinates" field.
 Then click **Install.**
 * Install NetworkX (for visualization): **Cluster** => **Libraries** => **Install New** => **PyPi**.
 Copy/paste `networkx` into the "Package" field.
 Then click **Install**.